project-fifo/docs/sniffle/permissions.rst

 VMs
 ###

 VMs Permissions start with ``vms->`` followed by the UUID of the VM.
-In addition to user specific permissions the following ``cloud`` global permission exist.
+In addition to user specific permissions, the following ``cloud`` global permissions exist.

 ``cloud->packages->list``
     Allows to list packages, the ``get`` permission on each package determines which vm are seen during the list.